riccardoravasio/evolution-of-error-correction/README.md

 ### Self-assembly

-### Growth curves analysis

-Code used to get the growth rate of the yeast strains with different DNA polymerases as function of 3-AT.
-The raw growth assay data (OD600 BMG SPECTROstar Nano) and the reformatted version used for the analysis can be found in the same folder.

 ### Plotting the data from the Supplementary Table of Ravikumar et al. 2018

 The notebook used for plotting and looking at the data reported in Table 2 of the Supplementary Material of Ravikumar et al. _Cell_ **175** 2018, as well as a reformatted version of Table 2.
 The reformatting is necessary to be able to load the data with pandas.